 Every Hopper.
 Every component.
 Full supply chain visibility for procurement.

-Eligible for Perkins V, ESSER, Title I, JROTC, and federal workforce contracts.
+Eligible for Perkins V, Title IV-A, Title I, JROTC, and federal workforce contracts.
 No prohibited components.

 Hardware built for thousands of flight cycles.
 Service and parts from the same American team that built it.